ropensci/rerddap/cran-comments.md

 This submission replaces package ncdf with ncdf4.
 In addition, a number of improvements to fail more gracefully.

-ncdf4 Windows binaries are not on main CRAN mirrors, but are on http://www.stats.ox.ac.uk/pub/RWin.
+ncdf4 Windows binaries are now on the main CRAN mirrors, so I've removed the "Additional_repositories: http://www.stats.ox.ac.uk/pub/RWin" entry in the DESCRIPTION file, as requested by Uwe.
-I included "Additional_repositories: http://www.stats.ox.ac.uk/pub/RWin"
-in the DESCRIPTION file, which seems to work for installing on Windows machines.

 Thanks!
 Scott Chamberlain